 Discovering the role hormones play in your life is your biggest personal development project - it uplevels your life!

 Here are four ways you can use your hormones to actually change your life:

 1. KNOW YOUR CYCLE

 When we think about our cycle, most of us just think of our period.
-Your monthly cycle actually consists of four distinct phases, lasting between 21-35 days.
+Your monthly cycle actually consists of four distinct phases, lasting between 21-35 days (take my free Hormones 101 Class to master this even more).
 This helps explain why men can’t keep up with our emotions!
 Your cycle looks like this:

 Menstrual Phase (3-7 days from the first day of your period) - You may feel lower energy and experience symptoms like cramps, bloating, headaches, and moodiness.

 Follicular Phase (7-10 days) - As you move through the week, you’ll notice your energy levels become higher and you become more extroverted.

 Ovulation Phase (3-5 days) - Mother nature designed our bodies to reproduce and this is where it happens!
 Your energy is sky high and you love being around people.

 Luteal Phase (10-14 days) - The first week you’ll still feel energetic and outgoing.
 The second week is when most women (reported over 90%!) experience PMS.
 Symptoms can include brain fog, irritability, acne, headaches, mood swings, bloating, fatigue, muscle aches, and more.

 Understanding your cycle releases the pressure to always feel energetic, push past the point of exhaustion, and think, “I’m not doing enough.”
 You’ll live your life more freely and feel good about your efforts.